khulnasoft/github-actions-sandbox/docs/en/docs/contributing.md

 ## Developing

-If you already cloned the <a href="https://github.com/khulnasoft/readyapi" class="external-link" target="_blank">readyapi repository</a> and you want to deep dive in the code, here are some guidelines to set up your environment.
+If you already cloned the repository and you know that you need to deep dive in the code, here are some guidelines to set up your environment.

 ### Virtual environment with `venv`

-You can create an isolated virtual local environment in a directory using Python's `venv` module.
-Let's do this in the cloned repository (where the `requirements.txt` is):
+You can create a virtual environment in a directory using Python's `venv` module:

 <div class="termy">